CMU-SAFARI/MetaSys/metasys_readme.md

 ## Forwarding Instruction to RoCC

 We use RISC-V's custom instructions to perform metadata management operations.
 A subset of these instructions are recognized as RoCC instructions and are transferred from the rocket core to the RoCC for execution after they are decoded.
 For more detail on how RoCC designs operate, we refer the reader to a copy of [Anuj Rao's RoCC Doc V2](https://docs.google.com/document/d/19KX8W5UqXbPGLwPhm5eyJKtzn7OQ7lo0C_p0PUlEg44/edit).

-## Changes in the riscv-toolchain - riscv - opcodes
-TODO

 ## Changes in the RoCC - FSM (Signals, States)
 Point to specific files and code of RoCC FSM.
 Give example